wckdrzr/Gaspar/README.md

 # Gaspar

+If you build APIs in C# and consume them elsewhere, Gaspar is your essential companion!

+You C# code is the single point of truth; it is where the functionally actually is and describes the format and model of your API; Gaspar will share that information with your client services automatically at build time.
+Everything stays up to date, and if things change clients will fail to compile; faster break-fix-build.

-Gaspar is a tool that consumes your C# domain models, types and controllers and exports them for other services and languages to consume.
-For example, make your C# models available in TypeScript and your controller endpoints available in TypeScript and other C# services, removing the need to use boilerplate code and hardcode variable names, urls, etc.
+Gaspar consumes your C# domain models, enums, types and controllers and exports them for other services and languages to consume.

+- No more boilerplate code for communicating with APIs

+- No more hardcoded URL strings

+- No more misspelt, or misplaced variables.

+- JsonPropertyKeys converted; it just works!

-It is a C# port and enhancement of [Jonathan Svenheden's C# models to TypeScript project](https://github.com/svenheden/csharp-models-to-typescript) (written in C# and JavaScript).
-It makes use of the [Roslyn (the .NET compiler platform)](https://github.com/dotnet/roslyn) to parse the source files, which removes the need to create and maintain our own parser and makes the whole process very fast.
+Using the [Roslyn (the .NET compiler platform)](https://github.com/dotnet/roslyn) to parse the source files, Gaspar quickly and reliably builds all the output files you need.

 ## Supported Translations